saadkhan29/lesson-w10d01-express/README.md

 <br />

-&#x1F535; **YOU DO (15 minutes)**
+&#x1F535; **YOU DO - Team Lab (30 minutes)**

-Get together with your buddy.
 Remember: We are here and you can still ask questions!
-Spend the next 15 minutes on this exercise.
+Spend the next 30 minutes on this exercise.

 http://expressjs.com/en/starter/basic-routing.html